-Once Telnet Access is enabled, you will then be able to use the Text Interface to communicate with the TSM/RSM via local PC, Telnet or SSH connection.
-You can also use the Text Interface to access command mode via an external modem installed at one of the TSM/RSM's serial ports.
+Once Telnet Access is enabled, you will then be able to use the Text Interface to communicate with the DSM/RSM via local PC, Telnet or SSH connection.
+You can also use the Text Interface to access command mode via modem, providing that a modem is present.
 In order to use the Text Interface, your installation must include:

-- Access via Network: The TSM/RSM must be connected to your TCP/IP Network, and your PC must include a communications program (such as HyperTerminal.) - Access via Modem: A phone line must be connected to the TSM/RSM's internal modem.
-In addition, your PC must include a communications program. - Access via Local PC: Your PC must be connected to an TSM/RSM Serial Port, the Serial Port must be configured for Any-to-Any Mode, and your PC must include a communications program.
+- Access via Network: The DSM/RSM must be connected to your TCP/IP Network, and your PC must include a communications program (such as HyperTerminal.) - Access via Modem: A phone line must be connected to the DSM/RSM's internal modem (if present.)
+In addition, your PC must include a communications program. - Access via Local PC: Your PC must be connected the DSM/RSM Serial SetUp Port, the SetUp Port must be configured for Any-to-Any Mode, (default port Mode for the SetUp Port,) and your PC must include a communications program.
 Serial Port 1 is designated as a Set Up Port, and by default, is configured for communication with a local control device.
+Note that DSM units also include a USB Mini format SetUp Port.
+For instructions regarding configuration of the DSM's USB Mini SetUp Port, please refer to Section 6.8.1.